jankee1/fe-onetimemessage/README.md

 ![Alt text](./images/message2.png)

 ## Selecting meeting date and place
 Select meeting date.
-Up to 5 days are supported due to integration with weather API
+Schedule up to 5 days in advance is supported due to integration with weather API
 ![Alt text](./images/message2.2.png)
 Select city where the meeting is supposed to take place.
 Expected weather will be provided for selected day.
 ![Alt text](./images/message2.1.png)